Laplacian paths in complex networks: information core emerges from entropic transitions: Core-periphery structural effects

 \section{Core-periphery structural effects}

-In order to gain analytical insight into the effects of sound topological structures as core-periphery, here we analyze two analogous hierarchical networks (with an equal number of nodes, basal modules, and the total number of hierarchical levels) but including core-periphery effects in one of the networks \cite{Zamora2016}.
+To gain analytical insight into the effects of sound topological structures as core-periphery, here we analyze two analogous hierarchical networks (with an equal number of nodes, basal modules, and the total number of hierarchical levels) but including core-periphery effects in one of the networks \cite{Zamora2016}.

-Figure \ref{CPer} (a) shows the entropic phase transition for an HMN network, increasing its total number of hierarchical scales.
+Figure \ref{CPer} (a) shows the entropic phase transition for an HM-R network, increasing its total number of hierarchical scales.
 A broad region emerges where the different spatial scales aggregate when the zooming out process is considered.
 However, as shown in Figure \ref{CPer} (b), the very existence of a core-periphery structure allows to a more efficient information processing (at shorter times, i.e., resolution scales) and to broaden the different characteristic scales of the network, facilitating information to remain trapped into characteristic scales or modules.
 In conclusion, core-periphery structures enable broader information processing possibilities than regular hierarchic modular networks.